ashia-002/Fake-News-Detection-Bilingual-Multimodel/README.md

   Contains detailed training logs for the different individual models.

 * **models/**
-  Holds saved trained model files (e.g., CNN weights, transformers).
+  Holds saved trained model files (e.g., CNN weights, transformers, xml-RoBERTa trained weights, fusion model).

 * **notebooks/**
   Jupyter notebooks for training and evaluating each model.

 * **src/**
-  Currently contains only the custom CNN model implementation and related code.
+  Currently contains custom CNN model, XML-RoBERTa model and Fusion model implementation and related code.

 This architecture includes the following components in the `src/` directory:

    - **dataloader/** — Scripts for loading and preprocessing image data.
    - **evaluate/** — Code for evaluating model predictions and performance metrics.
-   - **models/** — CNN architectures and model definitions used in image classification.
+   - **models/** — Model architectures and model definitions used in image classification.
    - **preprocessing/** — Image and text preprocessing routines to prepare data for modeling.
    - **train/** — Training loops and utility functions to train and optimize models.